ITensor/website/docs/cppv3/classes/mps.md

-# MPS and IQMPS #
+# MPS

-MPS is matrix product state of ITensors.
-IQMPS nearly identical but uses IQTensors.
+The MPS class is matrix product state of ITensors.
-In the documentation below, MPS refers to both MPS and IQMPS unless explicitly specified.
-The type ITensor should be replaced with IQTensor for the case of an IQMPS.

 The main benefit of using the MPS class is that it can provide strong guarantees about the orthogonality properties of the matrix product state it represents.
 Calling `psi.position(n)`